tori-calkins/portfolio/README.md

     - figure out how to get rid of the underline on my learn more about me button ✅

     - round the corners of the teal container images and make the container images bigger✅

+    - create a header/button to go back to home page from component pages